-I still remember when was the first time I tried true Korean dishes, it was when I was still a uni student back home in Indo.
+I couldn;t forget how I introduced myself into Korean dishes.It’s all began when I was still a student in the University of Indonesia a.k.a Universitas Indonesia.
+It was my favorite time of studying and become a young adult at the same time.
+Back in 13 years ago, it was very rare to have such a cool campus like UI especially FISIP.
 One of the cool thing about my campus back then was the cafe, restaurant, book store and coffee shop, when most of my friend’s campuses didn’t have any of them 🙂 well, I was talking about 15 years ago when we had no idea what was social media and smart phone was!

 Even though I still don’t like the major I took, but I can’t deny that it was an exciting experience to be there and become one of the student.
 There was an uber cool bookstore and a Korean gourmet restaurant there right exactly besides our classroom.
 That was the first time for me to had a chance to tried the true Korean food and culture.
 We had plenty Korean students there as well.
 Oh my Gah, it was a very good time!

 Alright, so this Japchae has been stealing my heart since day the one I tried it and year and years goes by I never had a gut to try to make it by my own.
 Until I have had no choice anymore since everything so expensive here in United States, I tried to manage cooking it by myself and turned out delicious!
-Ok, but what is easy and how is easy 🙂 Here you go, let’s get started!
+It’s very easy, trust me 🙂

 - sweet potato glass noodle 4 oz